chandniraja/chandniraja.github.io/_pages/about.md

   - /about.html
 ---

-I am an economist and PhD Candidate in Economics at UCLA.
+I am an economist, PhD Candidate in Economics at UCLA, and Graduate Student Affiliate of the California Center for Population Research at UCLA.
 I study regulatory design and firm behavior using tools from industrial organization and applied microeconomics.

 Several of my current projects focus on hospitals: developing a better understanding of how hospitals produce healthcare and using this knowledge of the production process to inform the design of regulation aimed at low performers.